Silvyre/Loyalty-Commerce-Platform/documentation/README.md

 into the `dist` folder and push your changes into Git.
 This folder should be a separate checkout of the repository in the `gh-pages` branch which was done in the last step of the setup process mentioned above.

+## LCP API Reference

+When adding new API modules or subsections, be sure to update the following two files.
+- `documentation/scripts/api-documents.json` to list sections in the side navbar.
+- `documentation/scripts/modules/load-markdown-documents.coffee` to load sections' documents into the body of the page.